ctrabold/chef-redis/README.md

 # USAGE:

-* Add cookbook ``redis" to your runlist.
+* Add cookbook ``redis`` to your runlist.
 This will install redis on your machine.
-* Add cookbook ``redis::gem" to your runlist.
+* Add cookbook ``redis::gem`` to your runlist.
 This will install the redis Rubygem.
-* Add cookbook ``redis::remove" to your runlist if you want to remove redis on your machine.
+* Add cookbook ``redis::remove`` to your runlist if you want to remove redis on your machine.

 # TODO